HazemAM/mezzo-tracker/README.md

 # Mezzo

-Mezzo is a music player for self-hosted music servers.
+Mezzo is a native music player app for self-hosted music servers.

 Currently available for iPhone, with support for Navidrome and other Subsonic-compatible servers.